Bankoga/golem/open_problems/misc_problems.md

 ops_cell = edges_per_cell*Math.pow(3,2) + edges_per_cell*3 + edges_per_cell*Math.pow(3,2)

 **The problem we have is that biological brains are exemplars of the fact that hardware is an expression of software.**
 Implementing software optimized for specific hardware in a substrate with different paradigms is inefficient.
+A biological brain is a highly efficient implementation of a graph.
+The computational cost is distributed because each vertex is a processor.
+Modern computer architectures rely on centralized, serial processing with parallel implemented via increasing the core count.

 ## Signal Propagation Speed